def1ant1/RusticUI/docs/data/material/migration/upgrade-to-grid-v2/upgrade-to-grid-v2.md

 - All grids are considered items without specifying the `item` prop.
 - The [offset feature](/material-ui/react-grid/#offset) gives you more flexibility for positioning.
 - [Nested grids](/material-ui/react-grid/#nested-grid) now have no depth limitation.
-- Its implementation doesn't use negative margins so it doesn't [overflow like GridLegacy](/material-ui/react-grid-legacy/#negative-margin).
+- Its implementation doesn't use negative margins so it no longer inherits the overflow issues present in the legacy implementation.

 ## How to upgrade